101arrowz/fflate/README.md

 } from 'fflate';

 // Workers will work in almost any browser (even IE11!)
-// However, they fail below Node v12 without the --experimental-worker
-// CLI flag, and will fail entirely on Node below v10.

 // All of the async APIs use a node-style callback as so: const terminate = gzip(aMassiveFile, (err, data) => {
   if (err) {